Javatrix/tsuki-chan/README.md

 # Licensing
 This project is published under the [GNU General Public License](https://github.com/Javatrix/tsuki-chan/blob/main/LICENSE).
 You can use code from this project as long as you disclose the source of your work.
 For more details, view LICENSE.
+Tsuki-Chan also uses [Lava Player](https://github.com/sedmelluq/lavaplayer).
+The license of theirs is public on their Github repo.

 # Features